 This prominent feature was buried underground through the village, but otherwise snaked its way along the south side of the railway – with the need for ramps and ladders wherever public footpaths encountered it!
 Although a generally successful method of transporting the ash, it was not without its problems.
 Around the point the pipeline disappeared underground a house called Ivy Cottage stood.
 This was the first building on the left after passing under the railway bridge on Twyford Road.
 Despite significant efforts by the CEGB to cure it, this section of the pipeline was troubled by considerable vibrations – with consequent nuisance, and even damage, to the nearby house.
 The solution was that the CEGB bought the property and demolished it.
 The detached garage of Ivy Cottage survived until 2002 before being demolished to allow a new house to be built on the site.

 The 1980’s was to prove a significant decade.
 In 1981 British Rail introduced a new system for handling the coal delivered to power stations.
 The practice of bringing wagons of coal to the power station for the CEGB to empty them into their tipplers at their leisure was inefficient – as was the reverse procedure at the collieries.
-The solution was the “merry go round” system where a fixed formation of coal hoppers would shuttle back and forth between colliery and power station being loaded and unloaded via ‘drive through’ bunkers in a heavily automated process.
-At a stroke, therefore, Willington’s eleven through sidings used to store coal wagons until they were needed became redundant – as did the two shunting locomotives.
+The solution was the “Merry Go Round” system where a fixed formation of coal hoppers would shuttle back and forth between colliery and power station being loaded and unloaded via ‘drive through’ bunkers in a heavily automated process.
+At a stroke, therefore, Willington’s eleven through sidings used to store coal wagons until they were needed became redundant – as did the two diesel shunting locomotives, a pair of Drewry 0-6-0s built in 1956.
 Whilst most of the sidings were soon torn up and taken away, the shunters remained on site – apparently seeing little or no use in the later days.
+Happily, at least one lives on in preservation — albeit under an assumed identity!

-Several open days were held at the power station during the 1980’s and were always immensely popular with locals and not-so locals alike.
-Visitors from far and wide – including tv crews and press photographers – were attracted to the cooling towers.
+Several open days were held at the power station during the 1980s and were always immensely popular with locals and not-so locals alike.
+Also during this decade, visitors from far and wide – including tv crews and press photographers – were attracted to the cooling towers.
 All to crane their necks and peer through binoculars at a pair of nesting peregrine falcons.
 Apparently, to a falcon, a nesting box high up on the side of a cooling tower is a more than adequate substitute for a remote cliff face.

 Another clue to this policy is available in the Internet from the Office of Electricity Regulation (“Ofgem”) – the Government’s means of keeping some control over the once Nationalised industry.
 This wordy document, in a nutshell, illustrates that as a condition of its licence, a private electricity generator must justify why it wants to close a generating unit – more specifically, why a competing company can’t take it over, such are the priorities of privatisation.